 If your circumstances change at any point you must advise us in writing immediately.

 You can download a form to declare your entitlement to the relief from Related Content.

-The Government announced in the Budget on 29th October 2018 that it will provide a Business Rates Relief Scheme for occupied “retail properties” with a rateable value of less than £51,000 in each of the years 2019-20 and 2020-21.
+The Government announced in the Budget on 29th October 2018 that it will provide a Business Rates Relief Scheme for occupied “retail properties” with a rateable value of less than £51,000 in the year 2019-20.
 The value of relief will be one third of the rates bill, and will be awarded after all other mandatory and discretionary reliefs have been applied.

 The property should meet the defined criteria for a “retail property”.

 Full details can be found on the application form which is available to download in the Related Content section.

 Expanded Retail Discount - Leisure, Hospitality and Retail Business 2020/21

 In response to the coronavirus pandemic, in the Budget on 11 March the Government announced that it would increase the discount in 2020/21 to 100% and extend it to include the leisure and hospitality sectors.
 Following the announcement on 23 March 2020 of further measures to limit the spread of coronavirus, the Government confirmed that some of the exclusions for this relief have been removed, so that retail, leisure, and hospitality properties that will have had to close as a result of the restriction measures will now be eligible for the relief.